pradyparanjpe/pspman/README.md

 # Usage
   - CAUTION: This is a "*personal, simple*" package manager.
 Do NOT run it as ROOT
-  - Never supply root password or sudo keyword unless you really know what you are doing.
+  - Never supply root password or sudo prefix unless you really know what you are doing.
   - Check the usage help command
   ```
   gitman --help